Amazon

 Amazon has blamed human error for accidentally sending 1,700 private Alexa recordings to the wrong person.

-The recordings included all interactions the person had had with their Alexa smart speaker, which turned out to be enough for journalists to identify them and their partner, based on personal details they had said to the voice assistant.
+The recordings included all interactions the person had had with their Alexa smart speaker, which was enough for journalists to identify them and their partner based on personal details they had said to the voice assistant.

 Read More:

 The error happened after a German Amazon user exercised their right to request all data the retailer holds on them.
-This right came after the passing of the European Union's General Data Protection Regulation, known as the GDPR, which gives all EU residents the ability to demand a copy of all data companies have collected on them.
+This right came after the passing of the European Union's General Data Protection Regulation, known as the GDPR, which allows all EU residents to demand a copy of all data companies have collected on them.

-For Amazon, this would include their purchasing history, but also interactions they have made with the company's Alexa voice assistant.
-All Alexa users can access these recordings via the Alexa smartphone app - GearBrain explains how to do this here.
-These recordings can be heard but also deleted, both from the app and from Amazon's servers, although the company warns that doing so reduced Alexa's ability to better understand you in the future.
+For Amazon, this would include their purchasing history and interactions with the company's Alexa voice assistant.
+All Alexa users can access these recordings via the Alexa smartphone app—GearBrain explains how to do this here.
+These recordings can be heard but also deleted, both from the app and from Amazon's servers, although the company warns that doing so reduces Alexa's ability to better understand you in the future.

 This case was first reported by a German magazine called C't, which was given the recordings by the customer who received them by mistake.
 The recordings included instructions for Alexa to control smart home devices like a thermostat, play music from Spotify, and interact with a Fire TV streaming device.